 A Message from our Dean

-This report highlights the many ways Werklund researchers, students and our work with community partners are influencing changes locally and globally for the better.
+It is my pleasure to share with you some of the highlights from 2021-2022 and the many ways Werklund researchers, students and our work with community partners continue to influence change, locally and globally.

 Dr. Dianne Gereluk

 Researchers with backgrounds in media education (Dr. Catherine Burwell), literacy (Dr. Maren Aukerman), and social studies (Dr. David Scott), set out to provide a vivid and timely picture of how youth think about, use, and act on information at a moment when information is increasingly unstable and divisive.